 When I walked in the door my eyes caught his immediately.
 He was standing by the bar and was so much better looking than his photos lead me to believe.
 This man was hot.
-I got the butterflies, hard, took a huge breath and walked straight to him.
-We had the awkward hand-shake hug thing.
+I got the butterflies…hard.
+I took a huge breath and walked straight to him.
+We had this awkward hand-shake hug thing.
 I went for a hug, he went to a handshake so we hugged with out hands clasped together kind of like how the rappers do it, y’know?

 He asked what I’d like to drink – Kelsey once told me that a bad ass drink (and one that is sure to impress a guy) is an Old Fashioned.

 Another word to the wise: Yes, this is a classy ass drink (and fucking phenomenal if you’re at a cocktail bar) but this is not a drink you get at a pub type bar.
 Stick to a beer, a cider or a whisky ginger.

 So I ordered us two and it worked like a charm.